jaipandya/SublimeTutor/tutorial/chapter_3_2.md

 Column selection using mouse - `Shift + right click and drag` Keyboard shortcut - `Ctrl + Alt + Up` or `Ctrl + Alt + Down`

-For linux users, this one is slightly different for you:
+For Linux users, this one is slightly different for you:
 Keyboard shortcut - `Alt + Shift + Up` or `Alt + Shift + Down`